kaoslabsinc/django-building-blocks/README.md

 As its name suggests, the model `ArchivableHasUUID` inherits from both `Archivable` and `HasUUID` and thus has fields form both.
 With admin blocks you can create `ArchivableHasUUIDAdmin` without mentioning individual fields from each class, adding to the conciseness of your code.
-It'll also make it hard to miss a field since the AdminBlock has the default and recommended fields for each admin setting.
+It'll also make it hard to miss a field since the AdminBlock has the default and recommended fields for each admin field.

 Available Admin Blocks: